fansuregrin/cpp_learning/cpp.primer/README.md

 - `shared_ptr` Binding the Deleter at Run Time
 - `unique_ptr` Binding the Deleter at Compile Time

+#### 16.2.
+Template Argument Deduction
+##### 16.2.1.
+Conversions and Template Type Parameters
+> `const` conversions and array or function to pointer are the only automatic conversions for arguments to parameters with template types.

+> Normal conversions are applied to arguments whose type is not a template parameter.
+- Function Parameters That Use the Same Template Parameter Type
+- Normal Conversions Apply for Ordinary Arguments

 ## Part IV: Advanced Topics